utdata/icj-class/bootstrap/bootstrap-class-01.md

 npm install bootstrap jquery popper.js --save
 ```

 In class, we may take a minute to tour the `package.json` and `package-lock.json` files.
+These were created when we did the npm install steps.

 ### The git cycle